 - Proof of accommodation, such as a tenancy agreement or a special certificate completed by the person hosting you in their home

-- Proof that you can afford living costs (equivalent to the basic monthly maintenance allowance paid to foreign scholarship holders in France)
+- Proof that you have enough money to afford living costs (equivalent to the basic monthly allowance paid to foreign scholarship holders in France)

 - Your employment contract and details of your job role

 - Evidence of diplomas, degrees, and other relevant qualifications